Between the deterministic and non-deterministic query complexity: Finding the maximum and the minimum

 We continue with the Adversary's strategy.
 We say that an element is \textit{out} if it was both smaller and larger in queries.
 During the first part of the algorithm, the Adversary answers such a way that no element goes out, whenever he can.
 In this case he also changes the input the following way.
 Assume $A$ is the set of elements that are out, $B$ is the set of elements that are not out and were smaller in a query, and $C$ is the set of elements that are not out and were larger in a query (and there is a set $D$ of $n-|A|-|B|-|C|$ elements that have not appeared in a query).
-Then in the new input the elements of $B$ are the smallest, then come the elements of $A$ and $D$, and finally the elements of $C$.
-Note that any such ordering is consistent with the answers so far, except for the ordering inside $A$.
+Then in the new input the elements of $B$ are the smallest (ordered arbitrarily), then come the elements of $A$, then the elements of $D$ (ordered arbitrarily), and finally the elements of $C$ (ordered arbitrarily).
+Note that any such ordering is consistent with the answers so far, except for the ordering inside $A$, where the Adversary chooses an arbitrary ordering consistent with the answers.

-This part ends after $\min\{k,\lceil n/2\rceil\}$ such answers (thus after at most $k$ changes).
-If, during this part the Adversary has to answer such a way that an element is out (because two elements of $B$ or two elements of $C$ are queried), then he answers without changing the input.
+If during this part the Adversary has to answer such a way that an element is out (because two elements of $B$ or two elements of $C$ are queried), then he answers without changing the input.
+This part ends after $\min\{k,\lceil n/2\rceil\}$ answers where no element goes out (thus after at most $k$ changes).
 In the second part, he does not change the input anymore.

-Assume first there is no second part, the algorithm ends after at most $\min\{k,\lceil n/2\rceil\}$ answers where no element goes out.
-As at most $n-2$ elements go out, we are done in this case.
-Assume now there is a second part.
-Then there are $\min\{k,\lceil n/2\rceil\}+|A|$ queries in the first part.
+Observe that the Adversary does not change the input with his very first answer, and no element goes out after the first answer.
+Thus there are at least $1+\min\{k,\lceil n/2\rceil\}+|A|$ queries in the first part.
 In the second part, all but one element of $B$ has to be larger in a query, and all but one element of $C$ has to be smaller in a query.
 These all require distinct queries, as the elements of $B$ are smaller than the elements of $C$ in the current input.
-Thus we have at least $\min\{k,\lceil n/2\rceil\}+|A|+|B|-1+|C|-1$ queries. \end{proof}
+Thus we have at least $1+\min\{k,\lceil n/2\rceil\}+|A|+|B|-1+|C|-1=\min\{n+k-1,\lceil 3n/2\rceil -2\}$ queries. \end{proof}